mchmarny/disco/README.md

 * `--source` - path to image list file to use as source.
 This allows you to use the previously generated list of images (`disco run img --uri -o images.txt`), instead of running through potentially lengthy discovery.
 * `--image` - specific image URI to scan.

-The `licenses` command supports all of the generic options listed above, plus:

 * `--cve` - filters report on a specific CVE.
 This enables quick search if anything currently running is exposed to new CVE.
 * `--ca`  - invokes Container Analysis API instead of the local scanner (default: false).